SergioPulidoC/OpenCVPythonRAG/README.md

 ## Overview

 OpenCVPythonRAG is a project aimed at building a Retrieval-Augmented Generation (RAG) system using OpenCV's Python documentation as the knowledge base.
 The goal is to create an interactive tool that can answer questions and provide code suggestions from the OpenCV documentation, leveraging natural language understanding.
+One of the RAG's main features is being Python-tailored, meaning that it will do its best to give a relevant answer to Python-related inquiries, avoiding the use of C++.

 ## Features